triton-inference-server/tensorflow_backend/README.md

 ##### --backend-config=tensorflow,default-max-batch-size=\<int\>

 The default value to use for max_batch_size during [auto-completing model configuration](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#auto-generated-model-configuration) when batching support is detected in the model.
-If the `--strict-model-config=false` command-line option is used, the tensorflow backend will set the max_batch_size of the model to this default value under the following
-conditions:

-1. Autocomplete has determined the model is capable of batching requests.
-2. max_batch_size is 0 in the model configuration or max_batch_size
-   is omitted from the model configuration.

-If max_batch_size > 1 and no [scheduler](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#scheduling-and-batching)
-is provided, the dynamic batch scheduler will be enabled.
+Note that if not explicitly provided, the default value for this option is 4.

 ## Build the TensorFlow Backend